codestellar/Docker-compose-dotnet-core-and-mysql/README.md

 ```

 If you see empty result, wait a while and try again - maybe MySQL database is not fully initialized yet.

+## Local development from host machine
+To develop the application locally on your host machine but run all the supporting services via containers, run `.script/bootstrap`.
+This will run _docker-compose up -d db_ to start the database in detached mode.
+The docker-compose.yml is configured to map `localhost:3001` to `db:3306` which your IDE launch config can use to connect to the datbase (`.vscode/launch.json` is pre-configured for this).